-Instagram has been the darling social network for a few years now.
-With a simple, clean interface, it does one thing: share your gorgeous pics with the world.
-For those trying to grow their Instagram following without spending cash on an ad buy, one of the most effective ways to grow is by choosing the right hashtags.
+For those trying to grow their Instagram, Twitter or TikTok followings without spending cash on an ad buy, one of the most effective ways to grow is by choosing the right hashtags.

-Because Instagram is mobile-based, it can be easy to want to throw out whatever hashtags you think of in the moment you are posting your amazing pic.
-But the reality is that the big Instagrammers are very strategic with the hashtags they use.
+While it can be easy to want to throw out whatever hashtags you think of the moment you are posting your amazing content, the reality is that the big players are very strategic with the hashtags they use.
 So if you want to play with the big boys, it’s time to do your homework on the hashtags you want to use.

 Before we jump into the tools we can use to help us research the best hashtags to use; it’s worth checking off the basics of Instagram hashtags, so we’re all on the same page.